Mountain Laurel (Kalmia Latifolia)

 Famously fussy about the ground and community in which it grows, and the spacing of other plants around it, its leaves have been spotted for some years in south-eastern Pennsylvania.

-On some bushes, very few flowers appeared this year.
+On some bushes, very few flowers have appeared in the last few years.

 Asking about this at Mt.
 Cuba, a paradise of native plants in Delaware, I was advised not to be concerned.